Solace (Earl Sweatshirt EP)

-Solace (stylized in all lowercase) is the debut extended play by American rapper Earl Sweatshirt.
-It is exactly 10 minutes long, and is one song, although it has 5 distinct parts.
+Solace (stylized in all lowercase) is the debut extended play by American rapper Earl Sweatshirt, under the name dar Qness.
+It is exactly 10 minutes long, although it has 6 distinct parts that transition into each other.
 It was uploaded to his unofficial YouTube channel dar Qness on April 28, 2015.
-Sweatshirt describes this release as "music from when [he] hit the bottom and found something".
+Sweatshirt describes this release as "music from when i hit the bottom and found something".

 Background

-It is 1 of 2 projects in 2015, along with I Don't Like Shit, I Don't Go Outside. both speak on depression and loss.
-One contrasting difference though, other than one being an EP and the other being a full length Album, is the cover.
-IDLSIDGO has a nearly full black cover, with the exception of the title in the middle, while Solace has a full canvas of a light pink.
+It is one of two projects released by Earl Sweatshirt in 2015, along with I Don't Like Shit, I Don't Go Outside.
+Both speak on depression and loss.
+The two projects are contrasted by their album covers.
+I Don't Like Shit, I Don't Go Outside has a almost fully black cover, with the exception of the title in the middle, while Solace has a full canvas of light pink.

 Lyrical content

 Solace is split into 5 parts and is dedicated to Sweatshirt's mother, Cheryl Harris, and his late grandmother.
 Solace's lyrical themes include drugs, insomnia, depression, losing friends, death, and coping with the loss of his grandmother.